top of page

 The bed that had peas and beans this summer (nitrogen fixers) was cleared and topped with compost.
 I planted garlic in this one as an experiment.
 I tried garlic once before at our last house and it was extremely productive.
 However, each head of garlic was a bunch of tiny papery cloves that took forever to peel.
 Not worth this ginger’s time!
 I’m trying a hardneck variety this time called Music that I purchased on Amazon.
 More to come on this experiment as we progress through the season…

-In my third active bed, my jalapeño plant is still hanging on and producing peppers like crazy.
-Hopefully the forecasted freeze doesn’t impact it too much, and we can get a few more peppers this week.
-I'm making Jalapeño Poppers (recipe link) for the football game-yum!
 Like the other two beds, I cleared the debris and replenished with more compost and soil.
 Lettuce will enjoy the cooler temps in this same bed until we get consistent cold weather.
 I’m looking into a makeshift cover for this one to help protect them and extend their growing season.
 Stay tuned.

-Goodnight, Beds!
+Goodnight, Empty Beds!

 Goodnight, Bulbs!